microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 #### Nested shared objects example

-Let's take another look at the example from the **Storing objects** section above to see how it can be updated to use nested `SharedMaps`.
-This will introduce some data hierarchy and avoid having a flat map that has both the tasks and their fields themselves on the same level.
-To do so, let's start from the earlier model but with two tasks now.
+You can further extend the example from the [Storing objects]({{< relref "#storing-objects" >}}) section above to see how it can be updated to use nested `SharedMaps`.
+This will introduce a hierarchy to the data to make it easier to work with.
+To do so, consider the earlier data model but with two tasks.

 ```json
 {